metarhia/impress/README.md

   - Monolithic high cohesion core, must-have things optimized for performance;
   - Applied code simplicity, API code high-level abstraction and brevity;
   - Support for both Stateful and Stateless approach;
-  - Extensible plug-ins system for optionally needed features;
+  - Extensible architecture allowing to add needed features;
   - Application can't include Application Server, quite the opposite, Application Server is a container for Applications;
   - No I/O is faster even then async I/O, so maximum memory usage and